-The team shall consider the various types of bodies of water when traversing or crossing through it:

 - a.
-For calm and mid to shallow bodies of water, the lead guide shall assess the slippery areas and sudden changes in water depth, aided by a stick.
-Then, the team shall thereafter pass one or two at a time aided by the guide; - b.
+The team shall consider the various types of bodies of water when traversing or crossing through it: - For calm and mid to shallow bodies of water, the lead guide shall assess the slippery areas and sudden changes in water depth, aided by a stick.
+Then, the team shall thereafter pass one or two at a time aided by the guide; - ii.
 For raging mid to shallow bodies of water, the lead guide shall check for rock boulders as path.
-As additional precautionary measure, the lead guide shall check the presence of slippery areas and always proceed with caution.
+If available, the lead guide shall check for slippery areas and proceed with caution.
 If none, the lead guide shall tie and secure the rope, in a position oblique to the flow.
-The team shall pass one at a time aided by the guide, holding tightly on the rope; and - c.
-For deep but calm and/or raging bodies of water, the team shall restrategize to a safer method of crossing using various means of water transport (e.g., banca, canoe, balsa, etc.) or reroute to a safer path.
+The team shall pass one at a time aided by the guide, holding tightly on the rope; and - iii.
+For deep but calm and/or raging bodies of water, the team shall re-strategize to a safer method of crossing using various means of water transport (i.e., banca, canoe, balsa, etc.) or re-route to a safer path.